-- juice of 2 lemons, including pulp - salt to taste (if necessary)
+• salt to taste (if necessary)

 Blend all ingredients together until smooth.
+If you like it chunky, that is also good.

 Burgers

 You can use almost any combination of cooked grains, beans, and vegetables to create your own burgers.
 I add lots of spices and ground cashews and flax seeds to hold them together.